-The Buena Vista Water Department's objective is to provide high quality, safe, clean water to the Town's water customers conveyed by reliable treatment and distribution.
+The Buena Vista Water Department aims to provide high-quality, safe, clean water to the Town's water customers conveyed by reliable treatment and distribution.

 The Water Department provides the following services:

 - Meter and service line inspections

 - Service line and meter sizing